WebexCC-SA/LAB-2334/docs/Lab2.md

     **Verifying the Action Flow:**

-    If you want to test the cancellation process, use Update CRM (The process can be found in Lab 1 guide) to manually set the deliveryStatus variable to any value other than “shipped”.
+    To test the cancellation process for "Not Shipped" status, use Update CRM (process can be found in Lab 1 guide [CRM Setup](http://docs.cxocoe.us/Lab1/#goal-1-crm-setup)) to manually set the deliveryStatus variable to "Not shipped”.

     Once updated, the AI Agent will recognize the change and proceed to cancel the order, updating the status to CANCELLED accordingly.

-    Please click “Publish” to publish the AI Agent and put it in production.
+    Please click “Publish” to publish the AI Agent.
+When prompted, include a comment summarizing the updates made to this version of the AI Agent and proceed to deploy it to production

 That concludes **Agent Actions** and the **AI Agent Studio** portion of this lab. 🚀